Skip to main content

 If your credits are from an unaccredited institution or are professional credit, you can submit an Unaccredited College or Professional Technical Credit Petition form.

 In many cases, a course may not articulate as a specific OSU course, but the course still will serve as a prerequisite for other physics courses.
 This situation requires that you contact the OSU Physics department for an override to be able to register for a course.
+Your advisor will help with this.

-OSU requires official transcripts for admission and credit, but if you need help from our head advisor, sending an unofficial copy of your transcript is sufficient for planning purposes.
 To help you know which courses will transfer to OSU, viewing the articulation tables might be useful.